hlmshtj-dan/Simulation-Power/docs/05_Python.md

 # Python

-To begin with, the simulation based power analysis in Python just follows the structure in the last section in R, and there are repetitions in the texts to describe the method.
-However, there are differences between the two languages and we will specify those discrepancy in the following "note" parts.
+To begin with, the simulation-based power analysis in Python follows the structure in the last section in R, and there are repetitions in the text to describe the method.
+However, there are differences between the two languages; we will specify those discrepancies  in the following "note" parts.

 ## Setup